abetusk/iao/doc/lessons-learned-wfc/Lessons-WFC.md

 ![complicated connection](assets/complicated.png)

-######caption: An complicated pattern that WFC has difficulty in generating
+######caption: An complicated pattern that WFC has difficulty in generating without the presense of the "dead-end" tile

-The initial tileset used didn't have a "dead-end" tile (`p`) and for many of the test runs, this resulted in failed realizations.
+The initial tileset used didn't have a "dead-end" tile (`p`) and for many of the test runs, this resulted in failing to find a realization.

 For small grid sizes, the realization would sometimes succeed, but as the grid sizes increased, the chances of finding a valid realization quickly diminished.